2025 NC State Wolfpack football team

-The 2025 NC State Wolfpack football team represents North Carolina State University during the 2025 NCAA Division I FBS football season.
+The 2025 NC State Wolfpack football team represented North Carolina State University during the 2025 NCAA Division I FBS football season.
 The Wolfpack play their home games at Carter–Finley Stadium located in Raleigh, North Carolina, and compete as members of the Atlantic Coast Conference.
 They are led by head coach Dave Doeren, in his 13th season as the team's head coach.

+The NC State Wolfpack drew an average home attendance of 56,919, the 34th-highest of all college football teams.